-A basic background to how the legislation defines and contextualizes ‘Quality’ in education and training.
+A basic background to how legislation defines and contextualizes ‘Quality’ in education and training.
 The delivery mechanism for quality in education and training must satisfy learners and legislation.

 Education Training Quality Assurance